RobinSchaefer/GerCCT/README.md

 # German Climate Change Tweet Corpus (GerCCT)

-This is the repo of the GerCCT Corpus, a tweet resource annotated for argument components, argument properties, sarcasm and toxic language.
+This is the repo of the GerCCT Corpus, a German tweet resource annotated for argument components, argument properties, sarcasm and toxic language.

 ## About